Tethik/goldmark-yaml-block/README.md

 # README

+⚠️ WIP - Work in progress

-This is an extension to goldmark markdown that enables custom parsing logic for threats/controls, to be used in a documentation system.
+This is an extension to [goldmark markdown](https://github.com/yuin/goldmark) that enables custom parsing logic for threats/controls, to be used in a documentation system.
+Heavily based on [goldmark-meta](https://github.com/yuin/goldmark-meta).

 It overrides the normal code-block parsing when detecting `yml control` or `yml threat` and decodes the yaml code within.